w3f/polkadot-wiki/docs/learn/learn-xcm.md

 :::

-Furthermore, it's essential to realize that XCM themselves messages are _not_ transactions.
-XCM describes how to change the state of the target network, but the message itself doesn't perform the state change.
+Furthermore, it's essential to realize that XCM messages by themselves are _not_ considered transactions.
+XCM describes how to change the state of the target network, but the message by itself doesn't perform the state change.

 This partly ties what is called **asynchronous composability**, which allows XCM messages to bypass